ayaovi/4ss3ssm3n7/readme.md

 * Edit: make changes to the order, by either changing some of the existing order lines or by adding new ones.
 * Delete: removes the order from the system.

+As for adding a new order, one needs to select the appropriate client id and item ids.